JuliaPluto/HypertextLiteral.jl/README.md

 ## Contributing

-Here are questions that resulted from code & usability review.
+Here are many usability and implementation questions.

 * The `HTL` type needs review.
 Can we use HTML?
 * Is there a simpler way to implement `@htl_str`?
-* Quoted array should behave as sequence of quotations?
+* Should `AbstractVector` be treated as concatination?
 * Should we have distinction between quoted and unquoted?

 We are absolutely open to suggested improvements.
 This package is